TrellixVulnTeam/swahilipython_SCMU/Doc/library/unittest.mock.rst

 "magic methods".
 This allows mock objects to replace containers or other objects that implement Python protocols.

-Because magic methods are looked up differently from normal methods [#]_, this support has been specially implemented.
+Because magic methods are looked up differently kutoka normal methods [#]_, this support has been specially implemented.
 This means that only specific magic methods are supported.
 The supported list includes *almost* all of them.
 If there are any missing that you need please let us know.